zblox164/PlacementService/README.md

 ---

+NOTE: Was originally named "Placement Module V3".
+This module no longer goes by that name.

 This module is the first iteration out of three modules to be object oriented making it even more powerful.
 It is also the **easiest** published placement system kit on the Roblox platform!

 ## Benefits of this module